 You are eligible to make changes other than during the Open Enrollment period for the following reasons:

 - You gain a new dependent through birth, adoption or placement of adoption, and need to enroll a newborn or newly adopted child.
 You must request enrollment within 45 days after the adoption or placement for adoption, and within 180 days after the birth of a newborn.
 In order to add a newly adopted child to your coverage, you must provide appropriate documents verifying the adoption in order to have the application accepted.
 To enroll a newborn you do not need to attach a copy of the birth certificate or submit the social security number to your EC-2.
 A copy of the birth certificate is required only if the child has a different last name from the retiree.
-A social security number is required within 60 days of the date of birth.
+A Social Security Number is required within 60 days from the date of the EUTF Confirmation Notice.

 - If you previously declined enrollment for yourself or your dependents (including your spouse) because of other health insurance or group health plan coverage, you may be able to enroll yourself and your dependents in this plan if your enrollment in non-EUTF plans changes, or you or your dependents move out of the plan’s service area, resulting in a loss of health coverage.
 You must request enrollment within 45 days after your or your dependent’s other coverage ends.
 Submit a copy of the Loss of Coverage letter from the previous employer/plan detailing the type of coverage lost (e.g. medical, dental, prescription drug, vision), the effective date of the loss of coverage, the name(s) of dependent(s) who lost the coverage, and birth certificates for any dependent children being added to the plan.